 Style Notes: Set up initially as an online-only fashion store in 2013 by Morgane Sezalory, Sézane has been breaking boundaries and supplying great casual clothes for the past few years.

-What to Buy: Their knitwear is often oversized and great for wearing with jeans.
+What to Buy: Its knitwear is often oversize and great for wearing with jeans.

 Style Notes: This conscious sneaker brand has really boomed in the past few months, with celebrities and influencers flocking to Veja's pared-back (and super-comfy) styles.

 Zadig & Voltaire N'Dricks Glossy Ankle Boots (£450)